 She spent five years anchoring the 5, 6, and 10 p.m. newscasts.

 Nichole won the Illinois Silver Dome Award for a series called ‘Deadbeat Dilemma’, investigating numerous problems with the state’s child support collection system.

 Ultimately the stories led to a change in policy and tougher penalties for those who were not paying.

 Nichole graduated from Loyola University Chicago and the Northwestern University Medill School of Journalism.
 As part of the Medill program, Nichole lived in Washington D.C. and worked as a correspondent for the CBS station in Midland, TX.

-In 2012, Nichole welcomed a son into the world.
 Now that the kids are getting older, Nichole decided to get back to work, doing a job she loves.

 Another side to the story is now surfacing, after a group of teens from a Catholic boys school in Covington, Ky., got in a confrontation with a Native American Vietnam veteran during two different rallies in Washington.